-You can go to the top of the Arc de Triumph, for sure.
-The views are lovely but will not compare to the scope of Paris you see from the Eiffel Tower.
+You can go to the top of the Arc de Triomphe, for sure.
+The views are lovely but will not compare to the Eiffel Tower views of Paris.

 Still not convinced you should include the top in your Eiffel Tower visit?
-Take a quick video ride to the top and see for yourself why 300 million tourists and counting can’t be wrong.
+Take a quick video ride to the top with the video at the top of this post and see for yourself why there have been more than 300 million Eiffel Tower visits and counting.